Skip to Main Content

 • results

-phillips, hunt, walker & hanna Notable Verdicts and Settlements
+phillips, hunt & walker Notable Verdicts and Settlements

 Disclaimer: The facts and circumstances of your case or potential case may differ from the facts and circumstances of the cases discussed here.
 Each case is different and must be evaluated and handled on its own merit.
 The results provided below are before deductions for attorneys’ fees, expenses and costs, and are not necessarily representative of the results obtained in all cases.